DanielRios549/joker/README.md

 ## Joker Stream Website

-**This is a project I started in 2014 to practice, it was started without using Git and I stop working on it in 2017.**
+**This is a project I started in 2014 to practice, it was started without using Git and I stop working on it in 2017.
+Going back now, maybe changing the purpose of it.**

-**This is unfinished project, A lot of parts are unfinished and do not work properly, I keep the code here because I spent too much time on it and the code can help someone else.**
+**This is an unfinished project, A lot of parts are unfinished and do not work properly, I keep the code here because I spent too much time on it and the code can help someone else, including myself.**

 ### IMPORTANT